bobbydilley/lindbergh-loader/README.md

 You can view the supported titles [here.](docs/supported.md)

+You will need an nvidia graphics card and I have tested with the latest version of Ubuntu.

 ## Dependencies

 First make sure you have up to date nvidia drivers for your computer, and then install the following: